 Scorsese's second best after Raging Bull, this one is the real 70s gangster pic, not the Godfather.
 Gritty, real, uncompromising, and uses its soundtrack in a way that other directors would not perfect for decades.
 De Niro is perfect as Johnny Boy, and plays off Keitel beautifully.
 Lot of Scorsese films I feel are formulaic/dull, and the last 20 of this one almost shits the bed, but it remains a classic.
 4.5 stars.

 A fusion of so many schools of cinema can be seen in this one.
 Overlong in certain places, could've been better with tighter editing.
-De Niro's acting is a loose cannon in certain scenes without a proper direction from Scorcese.
+De Niro's acting is a loose cannon in a few scenes without a proper direction from Scorcese.
 Should've been a better attempt considering he was already five years into his filmmaking career by this point.
 Nevertheless a good one.